-- A. Residential uses: - 1.
-Single-family dwelling, a duplex dwelling, a condominium, or a mobile home (manufactured) unit with three (3) bedrooms or less shall provide two (2)-parking spaces per unit.
+A. Residential uses:

+- 1. Single-family dwelling, a duplex dwelling, a condominium, or a mobile home (manufactured) unit with three (3) bedrooms or less shall provide two (2)-parking spaces per unit.
 Units with more than three (3) bedrooms shall provide one-half (.5) parking spaces for each bedroom in excess of three (3) bedrooms per unit. - 2.
 For multi-family projects, one guest space for every five (5) units in addition to the minimum under A-1. - 3.
-For Accessory Dwelling Units, zero to one (1) bedroom dwelling units shall provide one (1) parking space.
-For Accessory Dwelling Units with two (2) or more bedrooms, parking requirements stated in Section 90402.01 A-1 (above) apply.
+For Accessory Dwelling Units, with one (1) bedroom shall provide one (1) parking space.
+For Accessory Dwelling Units with two (2) or more bedrooms shall provide two (2) parking spaces.
 Parking may be provided as tandem parking, on an existing driveway.

-Exemptions:

-Parking standards shall not be imposed for an Accessory Dwelling Unit in any one of the following instances (must provide proof) If the accessory dwelling unit:

-a) Is located within one-half mile of public transit

-b) Is located within an architecturally and historically significant historic district.

-c) Is part of the existing primary residence or an existing accessory structure.

-d) When on-street parking permits are required but not offered to the occupant of the accessory dwelling unit.

-e) When there is a car share vehicle located within one block of the accessory dwelling unit.
+- a) Property owner identifies on-street parking along frontage of subject property - b) Where no on-street parking along the subject property frontage is available, property owner shall provide additional parking on-site. - c) Additional State Provisions: Pursuant to Government Code Section 65852.2, subdivisions (d)(1-5), parking standards shall not be imposed for an Accessory Dwelling Unit in any one of the following instances (must provide proof) If the accessory dwelling unit: - c-1) Is located within one-half mile of public transit - c-2) Is located within an architecturally and historically significant historic district. - c-3) Is part of the existing primary residence or an existing accessory structure. - c-4) When on-street parking permits are required but not offered to the occupant of the accessory dwelling unit. - c-5) When there is a car share vehicle located within one block of the accessory dwelling unit. - 4.
+Junior accessory dwelling units shall not require parking as a condition to grant a permit.